SudeeptoBose/SudeeptoBose/README.md

 - 🔭 I’m currently working on ... my Internship
 - 🌱 I’m currently learning ...
-C#
+Javascript
 - 👯 I’m looking to collaborate on ...
 ReactJs
 - 🤔 I’m looking for help with ...
 ASP .NET Core
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ...
-[Twitter](https://twitter.com/Sudeepto10)
+- 📫 How to reach me: ...[Twitter](https://twitter.com/Sudeepto10)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I like to draw
+I like to draw, but I'm usually tired after work